NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 Every `Itrigger` needs to mantain a `Set<Itriggerable> toBeTriggeredGizmos` as part of their implementation.
 However, this set can be empty as a trigger may not have any triggarable elements connected to it.

-As part of the model, a `Set<Itrigger> hitByBallTriggers` will contain all the triggers that can call actions on other gizmos when the ball collides with them.
+As part of the strath.cs308.gizmoball.model, a `Set<Itrigger> hitByBallTriggers` will contain all the triggers that can call actions on other gizmos when the ball collides with them.
 In the physics loop, whenever the ball collides with a gizmo, if the gizmo is part of the `hitByBallTriggers` set, then the `trigger()` method of it is called.
 Internally, the `trigger()` method will call the `doAction()` method of every `Itriggarable` in the `toBeTriggeredGizmos` set.